Speaker Email Templates

 - Message – The body text of the email.
 The usual editing features are available in the HTML Editor, unless the Enable Editor? check box is cleared.

-- Enable Editor? – If this check box is selected (as it is by default), you can edit the Message body using standard controls for formatting, etc. You can clear the check box to edit the Message body in a simple text box (which can still include HTML code if Send as HTML? is selected).
+- You can clear the check box to edit the Message body in a simple text box (which can still include HTML code if Send as HTML? is selected).

-- Send as HTML? – If selected (as it is by default), the message will be sent as HTML instead of as plain text.
+- Display: Send as HTML? – If selected (as it is by default), the message will be sent as HTML instead of as plain text.

 - Include event's display shell? – If selected, the HTML display shell (defined in Plan > Configure > Display > Advanced) will be included in the email.
 Note: Available only if Send as HTML is selected.